 - ASUF chooses to contact the charitable organization and request a change of the grantee from ASU to ASUF.

 - ASUF chooses to relinquish the award to ASU.
 PNT or IAG will update the proposal workspace Sponsor field to reflect this change.
 There will be no changes to the F&A rate submitted in the proposal package.

 - If F&A costs were included, ASUF may want to recoup their 5%.
 In this event, if a Contract Task is not needed for processing, then PNT or IAG GCO will run the activity and include notes within the activity for coordination of this return with Fiscal Oversight back to ASUF.

 How should follow up with the sponsor on a pending award be handled?

-Example: FP299 was submitted on March 21, 2018.
-The sponsor indicated that all decisions would be made by July 15, 2018.
-Please follow up to determine the status of the gift/grant.
+Example: FP299 was submitted on March 21, 2020.
+The sponsor indicated that all decisions would be made by July 15, 2020.
+Please follow up to determine the status of the grant.